iloveitaly/remote-logout/README.md

 Just getting beeping when attempting to use a window manager like Raycast or Rectangle?

-TODO detail attempts to fix this
+TODO detail attempts to fix this, WindowManager, boot via launchctl, etc.

 ## Inspiration